Test in production without watermarks.

 End Function

-This above code will create a workbook and return file as Excel sheet.
-This method will be linked to the button and once the button is clicked, it will automatically create and download the XLSX exported file.
+This above code will create a workbook and return the file as an Excel sheet.
+This method is linked to the button, and once the button is clicked, it will automatically create and download the XLSX exported file.

-Same as above you can easily export csv text files with change in single line of code in above code samples.
-Just replace the return file code in the above source code with this and your Razor page will return a CSV file.
+You can easily export CSV text files with one change in the above code.
+Just replace the return file code with the following, and your Razor page will return a CSV file.

 return File(workBook.ToStream().ToArray(), "text/csv", "Student.csv");